davidgsd/AllScan/README.md

 If you have Supermon already working, AllScan will need no additional configuration and will use the favorites.ini file in the supermon directory.
 See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/docs/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.
 Confirm you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
 Supermon is easy to set up and has some nice maintenance/debug features.
 For example it allows you to edit the text in the favorites.ini file in your browser, so for example you could add notes there of weekly Net times.

 AllScan will use the ../supermon/global.inc file automatically if global.inc is not present in the allscan folder.
 If you do not have Supermon installed or its global.inc file cannot be read AllScan will prompt you to enter your Call, Location and Node Title and save to global.inc.

-If you use Supermon2 instead of Supermon, or for whatever reason want to put your global.inc or favorites.ini files in some other folder, just make symbolic links to those locations.
-For example to use the supermon2 favorites.ini do the following: 1. cd into your web root folder and then into the allscan dir.
-2. `ln -s ../supermon2/favorites.ini .`
+If you use Supermon2 instead of Supermon, or want to put your global.inc or favorites.ini files in some other folder, you can make symbolic links to those locations.
+For example to use the supermon2 favorites.ini do the following: 1. "cd /var/www/html/allscan" 2. "ln -s ../supermon2/favorites.ini ."

 # Automatic Install / Update
 The AllScan Install/Update script automatically checks all system configuration details, changes to the web server root folder, checks if AllScan is already Installed and if so what version, and if not installed or a newer version is available will prompt you to continue with the Install/Update.
 Just enter 'y' and seconds later the install/update will be complete.
-If you prefer to install manually see the Manual Install / Update sections below.
+If you prefer to install/update manually see [manualInstallUpdate.md](https://github.com/davidgsd/AllScan/blob/main/docs/manualInstallUpdate.md).

 To run the Automated Installer/Updater you will need SSH access to your node.
 Log into your node and run the following commands: